Tithes vs. Taxes

 Deuteronomy 16:

-16. Three times in a year shall all thy males appear before the Lord thy God in the place which he shall choose; in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles: and they shall not appear before the Lord empty:
+16 Three times a year all your males must appear before the LORD your God in the place he chooses for the Festival of Unleavened Bread, the Festival of Weeks, and the Festival of Temporary Shelters; and they must not appear before him empty-handed.

-17. Every man shall give as he is able, according to the blessing of the Lord thy God which he hath given thee.
+17 Every one of you must give as you are able, according to the blessing of the LORD your God that he has given you.

 For many on the Christian Left, the income tax and welfare state are simply an extension of the idea of tithes.
 The Old Testament tithes function much like an income tax.
 Christians are supposed to give to help the poor.
 Put the two ideas together and the income tax/welfare state combination is simply the state enforcing part of Christian morality just as laws against polygamy, prostitution or working on Sunday are.
 As such, secularists could argue against the income tax and the welfare state on the same grounds as they argue against blue laws and nativity scenes on government property; a few – especially some followers of Ayn Rand – do just that.